-Treat your family to a sweet, healthy, homemade version of a frozen classic… popsicles!
+Learn how to make popsicles and treat your family to a sweet, healthy, homemade version of this frozen classic!

 With the bounty of berries and other fruit available during the summer months, there’s no reason to serve sugary popsicles or frozen treats loaded with high fructose corn syrup or other unhealthy ingredients (like dyes, etc.).

-Use whole fruits, fresh squeezed juices, and natural sweeteners for this summer treat.
+Use whole fruits, fresh squeezed juices, and natural sweeteners (like those listed below) for this summer treat.
 Your kids will think they’re getting dessert, when in fact they’ll be getting a nice helping of fruit!

 Making your own popsicles allows you to control the quality of ingredients, save money in the long run, and reduce waste.
 With reusable molds, you avoid having tons of individual wrappers, and in many cases, there are no sticks to throw away.